Pāṭaligāmiyavaggo

 Bhagavato pattacīvaraṁ tattheva chamāyaṁ nikkhipitvā pakkāmi:

-having put the Gracious One's bowl and robe on the floor right there (and then), went away, (saying):
+having put the Fortunate One’s bowl and robe on the floor right there (and then), went away, (saying):

 “Idaṁ bhante Bhagavato pattacīvaran”-ti.

-“This is the Gracious One's bowl and robe, reverend Sir.”
+“This is the Fortunate One’s bowl and robe, reverend Sir.”

 Atha kho āyasmato Nāgasamālassa tena panthena gacchantassa,